 Visit our debt recovery website

-Often, the most emotional issues are the arrangements for any children.
-However, many separating couples equally love their pets and they are considered to be an integral part of the family, so their welfare is an important matter to factor in to any separation proceedings.
+For many separating couples and their children, they love their pets with them being considered an integral part of the family, so their welfare is an important matter to factor into any separation.

 What do divorce laws say about custody of pets?